Junwoo-Seo-1998/SpatialBoost/README.txt

 #Where the relevant source codes (both C++ and shaders) for the assignment are located.
 #Specify the file path (folder name), file name, and function name (or line number).

-in Assets/Shaders folder there are shader sources for vertex and fragment shaders to draw Phong stuffs and blinn shaders. in RenderingEngine/Core/Graphics Folder for graphics stuff. in RenderingEngine/Core/Data Folder for graphics data type stuff like light data. in Math.h files for uv computing.
+in Assets/Shaders folder there are shader sources for vertex and fragment shaders to draw Phong shaders and blinn shaders. in RenderingEngine/Core/Graphics Folder for graphics stuff like FrameBuffers. in RenderingEngine/Core/Data Folder for graphics data types.
 For Shader files (Assets/Shaders/*.*)
+For Construct the 6 texture maps for cube mapping algorithm see AssetManager GenerateSkybox function and Each scene update function parts(Core/AssetManager.cpp)
 For Scene setups Scene/*.cpp and Scene/*.h
+For FrameBuffer Update see UpdateFrameBuffers and DrawEnv functions in scenario files.
+For Implement the environment mapping algorithm in the fragment shader see (Assets/Shaders/common.glsl and Assets/Shaders/*.frag)

 #Which machine did you test your application on.
 The application was tested on my machine.